vt-elixir/ja_serializer/README.md

 ## Phoenix Usage

+For an example of starting with Phoenix's JSON generator and updating to work with JaSerializer, see [Getting Started with Phoenix](https://github.com/vt-elixir/ja_serializer/wiki/Getting-Started-with-Phoenix).

 Simply `use JaSerializer.PhoenixView` in your view (or in the Web module) and define your serializer as above.